 Award winners will be announced at an Awards Event, held shortly after assessments are completed and accredited venues have been announced.

 The industry and agencies involved in BBN understand the correlation between well-managed establishments and safety.
 The more licensed premises that raise their standards of operation and customer service to the level required to be BBN-accredited the better, for the industry, the patrons and area residents and businesses.

 As they come in contact with licensees throughout the year, BBN partners will encourage licensees to develop their establishments to meet the high standards of the BBN program.
 Licensees are encouraged through BBN criteria requirements to work with the partners, engage with the community and get involved in business associations.

 Accredited premises will receive a plaque and door signage to display, that will inform patrons and area residents and businesses of their participation in the program and their commitment to public safety and customer service.

 Accredited facilities may also use the BBN logo and the fact of their accreditation (and possibly award) in their advertising.

 By earning their BBN accreditation and displaying related signage, licensed establishments will be identified and recognized as responsible and courteous establishments.
 As a result of earning their BBN accreditation, these venues will be frequented by patrons seeking a safe and fun night out.

-A premise that receives a warning from the Alberta Gaming and Liquor Commission (AGLC) can still get accredited.
+A premise that receives a warning from AGLC can still get accredited.
 Premises that have received AGLC disciplinary action (resulting in a fine or suspension) in the 12 months prior to their assessment date are reviewed by the BBN Steering Committee to determine eligibility.